I promised this in an earlier lecture. We’re going to now revisit genomic imprinting.

 because it was discovered for the syndrome.
 It’s a little bit backwards.
 You’ll see.

-The Prader-Willi region is expressed on the maternal chromosome.
+The Prader-Willi region is expressed on the paternal chromosome.
 That’s why we have it

 pictured in blue.
 Then the Angelman's syndrome region is only expressed in the maternal parent.